aktos-io/dcs-tools/readme.md

 # aktos-dcs-tools

 This toolset is intended to use with remote Linux devices (embedded or not).
-You can:
+You can easily do:

 * `make ssh`
 * `make ssh ARGS='-L 8080:localhost:1234'` # port forward or remote code execution
 * `make mount-root` of target pc
 * `make backup-root` of target/local pc

-easily.
-There are 3 modes available:
+There are 3 connection modes available:

 * direct (connected remote via local area network or a direct cable)
 * proxy (via a rendezvous server)